marks/pillbox-data-api/README.md

 ### Setting up your local environment

 1. Follow the instructions inside `SETUP.md`
+2. Clone this repository to your computer or server
-2. Follow the instructions inside `scripts/README.md`
+3. Follow the instructions inside `scripts/README.md`

 ### Contributing to the development